Manuel Carvalheiro: Career

-While at university, in Angola, he became a film critic for the Luanda University Cinema Circle and for a major colonial newspaper.
-Aged nineteen and at the peak of the Portuguese Colonial War, he dropped out of the second year of a chemical engineering degree in order to study cinema in Paris, France, with Jean Rouch, at the Laboratoire Audio-visuel of the Ecole Pratique des Hautes Etudes from which he graduated.
+While at university in Angola he became a film critic for the Luanda University Cinema Circle and for a major colonial newspaper.
+Aged nineteen and at the peak of the Portuguese Colonial War, he dropped out of the second year of a chemical engineering degree to study cinema in Paris, France, with Jean Rouch, at the Laboratoire Audio-visuel of the Ecole Pratique des Hautes Etudes from which he graduated.

-At twenty-two, he was in charge of the Cinema Semiology Seminar at the Sorbonne Nouvelle University and the co-founder of the Bento Caraça Cineclub, a film society, headquartered in the Maison du Portugal, at the Paris Cité Internationale Universitaire.
+At 22 he was in charge of the Cinema Semiology Seminar at the Sorbonne Nouvelle University and the co-founder of the Bento Caraça Cineclub, a film society, headquartered in the Maison du Portugal, at the Paris Cité Internationale Universitaire.
 That same year, he became a correspondent for the international film festivals in Berlin, Grenoble, Venice, Karlovy Vary and Cannes where he met some of the major Portuguese Novo Cinema actors and filmmakers.

 Carvalheiro and Brazilian filmmaker Glauber Rocha met in 1972 at the Berlin Film Festival, becoming lifelong friends.
 Glauber Rocha became his mentor and they worked together in France, Portugal and Germany.
 With news of the Carnation Revolution, Carvalheiro left Paris and drove to Lisbon where he arrived four days later to welcome his close friend Glauber Rocha.
-Carvalheiro took part in the historic May 1 parade immortalised in the collective film The People in Arms, co-directed by Glauber Rocha.
-They worked on Free Lisbon, their unfinished film, shot in the days that followed the Carnation revolution.
+Carvalheiro took part in the historic 1 May parade immortalised in the collective film The People in Arms, co-directed by Glauber Rocha.
+They worked on Free Lisbon, their unfinished film, shot in the days that followed the Carnation Revolution.

-In 1976, Carvalheiro defended his thesis Reflections on Eisensteinian Theory in Cinema at the École des Hautes Etudes en Sciences Sociales (EHESS) under the guidance of film theorist Christian Metz.
+In 1976 Carvalheiro defended his thesis Reflections on Eisensteinian Theory in Cinema at the École des Hautes Etudes en Sciences Sociales (EHESS) under the guidance of film theorist Christian Metz.
 The same year, the Portuguese Consulate in Paris hired him to teach Portuguese to the children of Portuguese emigrants living in Champigny-sur-Marne, a well-known slum on the outskirts of Paris.
 In 1979, he was one of the signatories of the Manifesto of the Newest Filmmakers, at the 8th edition of the Figueira Film Art.